I got the blues thinking of the future, so I left off and made some marmalade. It’s amazing how it cheers one up to shred oranges and scrub the floor.

 Last June my partner and I made pin cherry jelly.
 We picked the sweet, glossy fruit from the majestic old tree in our yard, sampling as we went, then boiled it, skimmed it, pressed out the juice, thickened it, and poured the ruby liquid into jars.
 It made us both ridiculously happy, and that’s before we even got to the jelly-eating part.

-D. H. Lawrence is onto something important here.
-If you would no more can a fruit than rope a calf, no worries: that’s not the point.
-This is about leaving off thinking of the future in order to do something practical, tangible, and above all, physical.
+D. H. Lawrence is onto something important here, and it’s not about jelly.
+He’s describing the joy to be found when we leave off thinking of the future and do something something practical, tangible, and above all, physical.

 There is something about chores that reliably improves a sensitive person’s outlook on life.
 I give thanks to D. H., for articulating so vividly a truth I had experienced many times but had never named.
 He’s performed a service for sensitive people, because “the blues”—feeling anxious or low—are close companions for many of us, and anything that can lift a low mood for us is a gift.